Eshratjahan17/independent-service-provider/README.md

-# Getting Started with Create React App
+# Welcome to Relish Weddings

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://independent-service-prov-d0bbd.web.app/).

-## Available Scripts
+## About my Website

+- My website is for a Wedding Photographer
+- It Contains About him
+- His Services and Packages pricing is shown here

+* Here is a blog section also

 In the project directory, you can run: